tmray/bootleg-videos/_posts/2025-08-15-joe-cannon-resurrectionists-lorenzos-music-podcast.md

 3. **Music Release Strategy:** releasing music in the digital age.
 4. **Project Management:** managing multiple bands and booking shows.

-### Connect with Jon
+### Connect with Resurrectionists

 - **Bandcamp**: [resurrectionistsmke.bandcamp.com](https://resurrectionistsmke.bandcamp.com)
 - **Instagram**: [@resurrectionists_mke](https://instagram.com/resurrectionists_mke)

 ---

 *This episode was recorded on June 29, 2025.
-Special thanks to Joe Cannon for sharing his insights and experiences with me.*
+Special thanks to Joe Cannon of Resurrectionists for sharing his insights and experiences with me.*

 *Listen to the full episode on your favorite podcast platform or watch the video above.*